Compare our best fixed rate bonds

 Are fixed rate bonds safe?

 With a fixed rate bond you’re locking away your money at a fixed rate for a set period.
-So there is a chance that interest rates may rise during that term, you may not end up earning the best rate possible over the full term of the deal.
+So there is a chance that interest rates may rise during that term and you may earn the best rate possible over the full term of the deal.

-At the same time, your original investment may not hold its value in real terms if the interest you’re getting is less than the rate of inflation over the investment period.
+At the same time, your original investment may not hold its value in real terms if the interest you’re getting is less than the rate of inflation over savings period.

-The resulting impact of those circumstances may affect your eventual return on investment, but it isn’t nearly as significant as losing the entirety of your investment.
+The resulting impact of those circumstances may affect your eventual return on investment, but it isn’t nearly as significant as losing the entirety of your savings.

 The latter scenario is also highly unlikely as fixed rate bonds are protected under the Financial Services Compensation Scheme (FSCS) up to a maximum of £85,000.